andrewpfunk/serverless-tutorial/README.md

 - Follow these instructions to generate an SSH key and add it to your GitHub account: https://docs.github.com/en/authentication/connecting-to-github-with-ssh
 - In your repository on github.com, Click on Code, select the SSH tab, and copy the URL to clipboard
-- In a Terminal window on your computer, cd to an empty directory, type 'git clone ', paste the URL, and hit return, e.g.:
+- In a Terminal window on your computer, cd to an empty directory, type 'git clone ', paste the URL, and press return, e.g.:
-  - ` git clone git@github.com:andrewpfunk/andrewpfunk.github.io.git`
+  - ` git clone git@github.com:USERNAME/USERNAME.github.io.git`
 - `cd USERNAME.github.io`

 In this directory you should see the files you created on github.com.